 ESIF develops standards and other documentation for the interconnection of emergency services networks.
 ESIF will liaise with industry, governmental, standards, and public safety organizations to apprise them of its deliberations and decision, and ensure the proper coordination of activities.
 Discussion will be focused on the application of current and emerging technologies to maintain and support the interconnection of emergency services networks.

-ESIF Emergency Services & Methodologies (ESM) Subcommittee is currently developing solutions for:
+ESIF’s Emergency Services & Methodologies (ESM) Subcommittee addresses the following areas:

 ESIF Joint Standards Development